tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LessonPlan.md

     * `git pull`: Downloads changed files from the remote git repository to the local git repository and updates the local files.

-    * `git branch`: Lists the available branches of the git repository.

-    * `git checkout`: Checks out a specific git branch and updates the files in the local git repository to match the contents of the git branch.

-    * `git merge`: Merges two branches together, consolidating any changes amongst the two.

 * What is a git commit?

   > Before changed files are pushed from a local git repository to the remote git repository, a git commit saves a queue of tracked changed files as a **save** or **checkpoint** for a git repository.
 This way, should it be necessary, a git repository can be restored to a previous checkpoint in time, thereby undoing any existing changes from that point.

-* What is a git branch?

-  > A git branch is a derived version of another branch (often `master`).
-In other words, a branch is just a copy of another branch.

 * What is Git's "Snapshot model":